EmanuelGustafzon/escape-the-building/README.md

 - Solved
   - At first the game did not run at all.
 The reason for this was that the first function (def welcome():) needed to be called in the end of the game.
   - The Python libraries did not work when the site was deployed.
-This cloud be fixed by typing pip freeze > requirements.txt to add those libraries to the requirements.txt file.
+This could be fixed by typing pip freeze > requirements.txt to add those libraries to the requirements.txt file.

 - Unsolved
   - none.